iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

 Important notice - all this firmware has been tested only with 512A and 701A hardware!
-All this firmware is written for the STM32 MCU of the rangefindef module.
+All this firmware is written for the STM32 MCU of the rangefinder module.
 Used IDE - IAR 7.50.

 "Firmware_dist_calculation_fast":